yaseenkady/tree.pro/raw/12_circulatory/1_heart/4_conduction/block/2_av_block/mobitz_2.md

 # >

+3 AV BLOCK

 Constant PR and a drop

-3 av block